 2. It has helped to develop a growing population of our own end stage renal disease (ESRD) patients, which facilitates recruitment for research.

-3. The DaVita and the VA comprehensive patient data bases provides a superb opportunity for fellows to undertake epidemiological or outcomes research in nephrology and hypertension.
+3. The DaVita and the VA comprehensive patient data bases provides superb opportunities for fellows to undertake epidemiological or outcomes research in nephrology and hypertension.

-Further clinical research opportunities are available through our collaboration with the Washington Department of Veterans Affairs Medical Center (VAMC)..
+Further clinical research opportunities are available through our collaboration with the Washington Department of Veterans Affairs Medical Center (VAMC).
 Vasilios Papademetriou, MD, is the director of Hypertension Research Clinic at the VAMC.
-He oversees a large, well funded VA research program giving access to a multitude of large clinical trials (such as the ongoing SPRINT study) and new areas of research including renal nerve ablation.
-Other faculty in the Division of Nephrology participate in NIH collaborative trials and investigate - initiated clinical research projects based on patients treated on the nephrology service or on the extensive VA computerized medical database which provide fellows with excellent clinical research experience.
+He oversees a large funded VA research program giving access to a multitude of large clinical trials (such as the SPRINT study) and new areas of research including renal nerve ablation.
+Other faculty in the Division of Nephrology participate in NIH collaborative trials and investigator-initiated clinical research projects based on patients treated on the nephrology service or on the extensive VA computerized medical database.
+These provide fellows with excellent clinical research experience.

 Opportunities to Present